'I don't want your stinking money': Mum tells mobster who hurt her son

 The mum said that the $250 payment was "news to me.
 I don't want his stinking money.
 He can't even apologise for his actions".

 The charges related to the May incident when Te Nahu objected to the presence of the boys' parents in Cornwall Park.
-The mother was heavily pregnant at the time
+The mother was heavily pregnant at the time.

-This morning, the toddler's mum said after reading yesterday's court report, she was sickened at the money offer and the gangster's lack of remorse
+This morning, the toddler's mum said after reading yesterday's court report, she was sickened at the money offer and the gangster's lack of remorse.

 "I had no knowledge at all that he was being sentenced.
 I've been waiting for weeks for an outcome and the only way I found out about this is through the media," the mother, who the Herald has decided not to name, said.